kubevirt/user-guide/workloads/virtual-machines/vmctl.md

 ## Daemonset

-This is an example of using vmctl as a Daemonset:
+This is an example of using vmctl as a Daemonset (Note: this example uses the `have-podinfo` PodPreset above):

 ```yaml
 apiVersion: apps/v1